LostinColors/subhalo-z0p5-dm17-simulator/README.md

 The expected structure of `initial_data.txt` depends on the code, but a typical format is:

 ```
-m   x   y   z   vx   vy   vz
+x   y   z   vx   vy   vz
 ...
 ```

-Each row represents a particle with mass and initial phase-space coordinates.
+Each row represents a particle with initial phase-space coordinates.

 ## Requirements